Website clutter is real and can affect how your visitors interact (or not) with your website.

 A cluttered website will turn someone off from your site.
 Because the overwhelm sets in, they won’t stick around to try and make heads or tails of your information.

-Cluttered designs usually lack order, both visually and organization-wise, making the user struggle to understand which part is important.
+Cluttered designs usually lack visual and organizational order, making the user struggle to understand which part is important.

 It’s easy to identify the three parts of the design that can cause clutter.